Rehoboth Volksparty

 The Rehoboth Volksparty (Rehobother Volkspartei) was a political party in Namibia.
 It was founded in 1968 by Hans Diergaardt, on the basis of the Rehoboth Taxpayers Association.

 In 1971, the RVP joined the National Convention.
-In August 1976 the party is merged into the South West Africa People's Organisation (SWAPO).
+In August 1976 the party was merged into the South West Africa People's Organisation (SWAPO).

 In February 1989, the RVP was reconstituted by Arrie Hermanus Smit.